 - 5. Fly the Rocket – Part IBlast off with a flying rocket game

-In this session, students learn how to make a game where a rocket is trying to avoid collisions.
+In this lesson, students learn how to make a game where a rocket is trying to avoid collisions.
 They’ll use the tools learned to tie together all of the code in a fun and exciting way and star their rocket game.

 - 6. Fly the Rocket – Part IIAdd the finishing touches to your rocket game

-In this session, students finish their midterm project by adding obstacles as well as a scoreboard.
+In this lesson, students finish their midterm project by adding obstacles as well as a scoreboard.
 This project will put to use many programming concepts students have learned, such as loops, randomization, and conditionals.